Natural Products

 Treating side effects of a hysterectomy

-If your ovaries were removed with the uterus, your doctor will suggest HRT but your age and medical history are factors to consider when deciding on HRT.
+If your ovaries were removed with the uterus, your doctor will usually suggest HRT but your age and medical history are factors to consider when deciding on HRT and there are other options available such as bioidentical hormones.

-Pelvic weakness sometimes develops after a hysterectomy.
-If you had some pelvic weakness before surgery, it may get worse afterward — leading to bladder or bowel problems.
+Pelvic weakness sometimes develops after a hysterectomy, particularly if you had some pelvic weakness before surgery, and this can result in bladder or bowel problems.

-Kegel exercises can help strengthen pelvic muscles to help control urinary incontinence problems.
-For some women, corrective surgery is necessary.
+Kegel exercises can help strengthen pelvic muscles to help control urinary incontinence problems and there are many instructional videos on the Internet or Youtube.

-For most women, life without a uterus means relief from the symptoms that caused them to have a hysterectomy — bleeding, pelvic pain, and abdominal bloating.
+For most, life without a uterus means relief from the symptoms that caused them to have a hysterectomy — bleeding, pelvic pain, and abdominal bloating.

-With relief from those symptoms, women may have better sex — with greater libido, frequency, and enjoyment.
+With relief from those symptoms, you may have better sex – with greater libido, frequency, and enjoyment.

 Yet if the ovaries were removed, there are a few more challenges ahead.
 If you had not gone through menopause before your hysterectomy, you probably will begin having symptoms of menopause such as hot flushes and mood swings.